The Law Advantage

 About the Certificate in Law

-Designed and optimized for online learning to meet your learning objectives anytime, anywhere
+• Designed and optimized for online learning to meet learning objectives anytime, anywhere

-Courses are taught by Queen's Faculty of Law instructors who are experts in their field and are TA'ed by law students
+• Courses are taught by Queen's Faculty of Law instructors and Teaching Assistants are current JD students

-The program offers seven courses, each covering a unique aspect of Canadian law
+• The program offers nine courses, each covering a unique aspect of Canadian law

-Current Queen's students can have two courses counted as electives towards your degree program
+• Current Queen's students can count two courses as electives towards degree program

-Apply as an interest student - no supporting documentation is required
+• Apply as a non-Queen's Interest Law student - no supporting documentation is required

-The Faculty of Law believes everyone should have a basic understanding of the law and how it can impact you on both a personal and professional basis
+• The Faculty of Law believes that understanding the law is essential for everyone, helping you navigate both personal and professional situations with confidence

 Aimee Lemire